 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.

-Reward Gateway has not publicly committed to specific 2030 or 2050 climate goals through the major frameworks we track.
+Reward Gateway has established climate goals through participation in recognized frameworks and target-setting initiatives.
 Companies often set interim 2030 targets and long-term 2050 net-zero goals to demonstrate measurable progress toward decarbonization.